Gauge theory webs and surfaces: Webs and Surfaces in Coordinate Space

-In coordinate space, as in momentum space, however, soft and collinear vertices are always attached to each other through lines that carry unphysical polarizations.
-Region by region, soft and collinear subdiagrams then factorize \cite{Bodwin:1984hc,Collinsbook}.
-Once in factorized form, divergent integrals cancel when all web diagrams are combined at a given order \cite{Erdogan:2011} by a method related to the momentum space arguments given in \cite{Berger:2003zh}.
-It is necessary to implement this cancellation at fixed $\lambda$ and $\sigma$.
-Once this is done and subdivergences thereby eliminated, the integrals over all vertices of the web diagrams converge on scales set by $\sigma$ and $\lambda$ in (\ref{eq:web2}), and the web acts as a unit.
-Singular behavior of the cusp arises as $\sigma$ and $\lambda$ vanish, and in these limits all web vertices approach the directions of $\beta_1$ or $\beta_2$ together, as in Fig.\ \ref{fig:2loopwebs}.
+As we shall shall illustrate below, it is possible to implement the cancellation of subdivergences at fixed positions, $\lambda$ and $\sigma$, along the ordered paths, specified by the vertices furthest from the cusp.
+Once this is done and the subdivergences thereby eliminated, the integrals over all vertices of the web diagrams converge on scales set by $\lambda$ and $\sigma$ in (\ref{eq:web2}), and the web acts as a unit.
+Singular behavior of the cusp arises as $\lambda$ and/or $\sigma$ vanish, and in these limits all web vertices approach the directions of $\beta_1$ or $\beta_2$ together, as in Fig.~\ref{fig:2lw1}\@.
 This is the perturbative realization of the web as a geometrical object.
+Subdivergent configurations that cancel are illustrated in Fig.~\ref{fig:2lw2}\@.